PattMayne/pattmayne_auth/README.md

 For most requests the user makes on the client site, they do NOT need to interact with the auth app (this app).
 Client apps have some autonomy.

 ### RESOURCES FILE
-* Create a phf::phf_map! list of values, french and english
+* French and English valies are stored in a phf::phf_map!
-* Set a language struct in the req with middleware
+* * keys are all static string slice references
-* * maybe also use a lang enum which maps to "en" "fr" "el"
+* Lang field in UserReqData dictates which language version to use
-* Retrieve values like home.title with a function that auto-contatenates the .en language choice
+* Each Askama html template has a dedicated struct for all text